-Orangutans in zoos may also be too habituated to humans; over-habituation to humans can cause forest-dwelling orangutans to be more susceptible to poachers and hunters.
+Orangutans in zoos may also be too habituated to humans; over-habituation can cause forest-dwelling orangutans to be more susceptible to poachers and hunters.
 Additionally, captive-born and bred orangutans may not be as resistant to diseases as wild orangutans.

-Breeding orangutans in captivity with the aim of releasing them into a forest is currently not common practice in the area orangutan conservation.
+Breeding orangutans in captivity with the aim of releasing them into a forest is currently not common practice in the area of orangutan conservation.
 Moreover, the IUCN does not include any orangutan species in its species list for which captive breeding has been recommended as a conservation action.

-In mid-September, the president of the Melaka Hang Tuah Jaya Municipal Council (MPHTJ) stated that Melaka Zoo, a zoo two hours south of the Malaysian capital Kuala Lumpur, was attempting to acquire more orangutans to increase visitor numbers.
+In mid-September, the local council that manages Melaka Zoo, a zoo two hours south of the Malaysian capital Kuala Lumpur, stated that the zoo was attempting to acquire more orangutans to increase visitor numbers.

 Captive breeding of orangutans is not conservation, and breeding these sensitive and emotional animals to only hold them captive for life is unethical.
 Zoos around the world should stop breeding orangutans.